Piyushrai558/object_detection/readme.md

 somehow I used anaconda environment for this project because it is easy to use it and install library through prompt makes everthing easy.

-the project having a video attached within so that you can see the performance of my model
+the project having a video attached within so that you can see the performance of my model.